imfd-stroemungsmechanik/lusgsFoam/README.md

 - Based on the implicit *Lower-Upper Symmetric Gauss-Seidel* (LU-SGS) scheme
 - 2nd order spatial accuracy using the using the central schemes of Kurganov and Tadmor
 - Accuracy of LUSGS scheme user-selectable by max number of iterations and relative tolerance
-- Support for OpenFOAM v1812 and v1906
+- Support for OpenFOAM v2006